dsolimando/moko/README.md

 Moko provides the basic stuffs you need in order to develop a mobile web app.
 Things like:

-* a view controller with built-in render animations
+* a basic view with built-in render animations
 * a tab-bar
 * a navigation bar
 * a drawer